 A Day in the Life of a SIMS Student

-Our Assistants to Infancy Training course runs from Monday to Friday, from 1:00pm to 7:30pm for the first block, 9:00am to 4:30pm for the second block.
-A typical day at SIMS includes lecture or presentation time with your trainer, then time to practice working with new material with fellow students in our practice classroom.
+Our Infant and Toddler (0-3 Diploma) course runs from Monday to Friday, with live-streamed classes 4:00pm to 7:00pm, and independent online learning taking place between class hours.
+A typical class with SIMS includes lecture or presentation time with your trainer.
+Arizona students can arrange time to practice working with new material with fellow students in our practice classroom.
 Out of state students, we will work with a school local to you to arrange time to practice materials.
 You’ll be supported by our SIMS trainer and course assistants, as you work closely with fellow students to solidify your knowledge and understanding.